telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 ---
-title: Value cannot be null.
-Parameter name instance. when trying to open the Report Designer in Visual Studio 2017 or newer
+title: Cannot open report in Visual Studio Report Designer
 description: "Learn how to fix the error 'Value cannot be null.
 Parameter name instance.' in Visual Studio 2017 or newer when trying to open the VS Report Designer."
 type: troubleshooting
-page_title: Cannot open report in Visual Studio Report Designer
+page_title: Value cannot be null.
+Parameter name instance. when trying to open the Report Designer in Visual Studio 2017 or newer
 slug: error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer
-position:
-tags:
+tags: visual,studio,designer,update,upgrade
 ticketid: 1156994
 res_type: kb
 ---